annoyedb/lancer-alternative-sheets/README.md

 * through the latest manifest link - `https://github.com/annoyedb/lancer-alternative-sheets/releases/latest/download/module.json`
 * downloaded and installed manually (from module.zip) found in the [Releases](https://github.com/annoyedb/lancer-alternative-sheets/releases) page

 This module is supported on Foundry V11 (Lancer 2.4.3 - 2.5.0) and Foundry V12 (Lancer 2.6.0+).

 If you are on a supported version but the last-verified version does not match, it is because the last-verified version is whatever my campaign is currently using. :eyes:

 ## Using the sheet
-To use the sheet, you must select the "Sheet" configuration (to the left of "Close" in the image above) in the selected actor sheet and select "lancer.LASMechSheet" to override the default sheet or to act as the new default sheet.
+To use the sheet, you must select the "Sheet" configuration (to the left of "Close" in the images above) in the selected actor sheet and select "Alternative `<Type>` Sheet" to override the default sheet or to act as the new default sheet.

 The current fully implemented sheets are as follows:
 * NPC sheets
 * Mech sheets

+To change the global system theme, change the LANCER system theme by going to Game Settings -> Configure Settings -> LANCER -> UI Theme.
+This setting is per-client, but all sheets will reflect this setting by default.

+To override or set a fixed theme per-sheet, you can activate the 'advanced toggle' in the sheet (in the sheet itself, typically near the top) and find a notebook symbol.
+This setting is synced across all clients.

 ## Development
 This module uses Svelte 5 to render overtop of the Lancer system's current implementation of Application by mounting overtop of a Handlebars div.
 As such it does not extend from Application but from Lancer's ActorSheets, making it fully interchangeable between the Lancer included sheets, while allowing the reactive rendering and maintainability of using Svelte.